Wolfwalker96/HeArcAlgoNumA2/Labo4/README.md

 In the second section you can change the sample number used for the plots.
 This will only change the sample of the tree plots of Cosine and its derivate.

+### Zooming in the plots

+You have two mode for zooming in the plots.
+Firstly, you can use your mouse wheel for zooming.
+Secondly, you can zoom in a particular area by maintaining pressed SHIFT touch and select the area using the mouse.

 Files
 -----